Agostino Depretis

 Agostino Depretis (31 January 1813 – 29 July 1887) was an Italian statesman and politician.
 He served as Prime Minister of Italy for several stretches between 1876 and 1887, and was leader of the Historical Left parliamentary group for more than a decade.
 He is the fourth-longest-serving prime minister in Italian history, after Benito Mussolini, Giovanni Giolitti and Silvio Berlusconi, and at the time of his death he was the longest-served.
 Depretis is widely considered one of the most powerful and important politicians in Italian history, having enacted numerous reforms that modernized Italy, such as expanding male suffrage and free education.

-He was a master in the political art of Trasformismo, the method of making a flexible, centrist coalition of government which isolated the extremes of the left and the right in Italian politics after the unification.
+Depretis was a master in the political art of Trasformismo, the method of making a flexible, centrist coalition of government which isolated the extremes of the left and the right in Italian politics after the unification.

 Early life and Italian Unification

 Depretis was born at Bressana Bottarone, near Stradella, which at the time was a province of the French Empire of Napoleon and now is in the province of Pavia, Lombardy.
 After Napoleon's defeat and restoration of the Kingdom of Sardinia, Depretis graduated in law and started working as lawyer.

 From early manhood he was a disciple of Giuseppe Mazzini and affiliated with the La Giovine Italia.
 He took an active part in the Mazzinian conspiracies and was nearly captured by the Austrians while smuggling arms into Milan.
 Elected deputy in 1848, he joined the Left and founded the newspaper Il Diritto, but he held no political offices.